typetools/annotated-libraries/README.md

 binaries for the annotated JDK.
 Binaries for other annotated libraries can be found at https://search.maven.org/search?q=annotatedlib .

-The Travis jobs that use the Checker Framework download the annotated JDK from this repository.
+The Checker Framework can download the annotated JDK from this repository rather than building it, which would take a long time.
 Which version of the JDK is determined by the commit hash `jdkShaHash` specified in `checker/build.gradle`.

 If you commit to this repository, no build will use the new version.
+This means that:
-This means that committing to this repository cannot break anyone else's build, and that you need to update the Checker Framework to refer to the version you added to this repository.
+ * committing to this repository cannot break anyone else's build, and
+ * you need to update the Checker Framework to refer to the version you added to this repository.

 ## How to update the binaries in this repository